pp5ere/AprsWeatherStation/README.md

 ![Legenda](https://raw.githubusercontent.com/pp5ere/AprsWeatherStation/master/esp-01_BMP280.png)

-All you need to do is build the circuit and record the program on esp-01
+All you need to do is build this circuit and record the program on Esp-01

 # Telnet Debug with RemoteDebug